We’re grateful for you.

 Q: How are medical needs handled?

 A: We have a full time Health Officer for Day camp, a Camp Nurse is onsite for Overnight Camp.
-In case of campers feeling ill or having a minor accident which requires first aid, leaders will accompany them to the Health Center.
+In case of campers feeling ill or having a minor accident which requires first aid, camp staff will accompany them to the Health Center.
 Our Camp Nurse is in contact with the Camp Doctor (off site) and works under his orders.
 Bumps, bruises, scraps and tummy aches are all part of camp and our Health Staff is well prepared to handle them.
-In case of a serious accident, campers are transported to Huron Valley Sanai Hospital OR the Urgent Care Center.
+In case of a serious accident, campers are transported to Huron Valley Sanai Hospital or the Urgent Care Center.
 Anytime campers are taken to the medical center or are in the Camp Health Center overnight parents are notified.

 Q: Can I send medication to Camp?